CDCgov/SARS-CoV-2_Sequencing/README.md

 ### 12. BioNumerics SARS-CoV-2 Plugin
 Applied Maths/bioMerieux have released a plugin for BioNumerics that facilitates the processing and analysis of SARS-CoV-2 genomic sequences, whether downloaded from a public data repository or generated locally.
 More info on the tool and a tutorial can be found [here](https://www.applied-maths.com/applications/sarscov2-genome-screening).

-### 13. StaPH-B ToolKit Monroe Workflow
+### 13. StaPH-B ToolKit Cecret and Monroe Workflows
-The [State Public Health Bioinformatics (StaPH-B)](http://www.staphb.org/) consortium has made their [Monroe workflow](https://staph-b.github.io/staphb_toolkit/workflow_docs/monroe/) accessible through the [StaPH-B ToolKit](https://staph-b.github.io/staphb_toolkit/).
-Monroe consists of three separate Nextflow pipelines for
+The [State Public Health Bioinformatics (StaPH-B)](http://www.staphb.org/) consortium has made their [Monroe workflow](https://staph-b.github.io/staphb_toolkit/workflow_docs/monroe/) and [Cecret workflow](https://staphb.org/staphb_toolkit/workflow_docs/cecret/) accessible through the [StaPH-B ToolKit](https://staph-b.github.io/staphb_toolkit/).
+Both utilize Nextflow to produce consensus genome assemblies from amplicon libraries (e.g. ARTIC) sequenced on Illumina platforms and Monroe includes added functionality for Oxford Nanopore data as well as basic cluster analysis from assembled SARS-CoV-2 genomes.
+According to StaPH-B, Cecret is the generally preferred workflow.
-- ARTIC + Illumina paired-end read assembly
-- ARTIC + Oxford Nanopore Technlogies read assembly
-- Cluster analysis from assembled SC2 genomes

 ### 14. fastv: identify SARS-CoV-2 from sequencing data in one minute
 Fastv is a little-weight independent tool for ultra-fast identification of SARS-CoV-2 and other microbes from sequencing data.
 It detects SARS-CoV-2 sequences from FASTQ data, generates JSON reports and visualizes the result in HTML reports.
 It supports both short reads (Illumina, BGI, etc.) and long reads (ONT, PacBio, etc.).
 More information can be found [here](https://github.com/OpenGene/fastv).